Blue-Collar Philosophy

 I did not begin listening to Yours for Mine until I graduated high school, however.
 What motivated this was that Blood and Ink Records had everything available for free on Bandcamp around Christmastime in 2012.
 Not only was that the year I graduated high school, as 2012 also marked my first year away from home, in which I packed my bags for Thetis Island, BC to attend a programme at Capernwray Harbour Bible School that lasted from September 2012 to April 2013.

 Christmas of 2012 was pretty awesome.
 In addition to being reunited with family and friends after a few months of separation, my parents spoiled me with a 160 GB silver iPod Classic.
 (In fact, I have the replacement sitting beside me as I type this.
-One of my roommates from bible school tinkered with the original and unintentionally caused it to malfunction, due to my leaving it behind in our cabin on spring break, when I left for Seattle, hence the replacement.)
+One of my roommates from Bible school tinkered with the original and unintentionally caused it to malfunction, due to my leaving it behind in our cabin on spring break, when I left for Seattle, hence the replacement.)
 I loved music back then, perhaps more than I even do now, as I did not take a liking to books at that time in my life.

 Returning to the topic of this post, Yours for Mine, I remember including "Absence in Elegance" in a playlist I made for a yearbook committee meeting at Capernwray.
 That jazzy outro!
 Dear Children is also the album I listened to when I hopped aboard the wrong bus after a psychology lecture as a first-year student at the University of Saskatchewan in 2014.
 I probably spent an hour and a half on the bus, instead of the usual half an hour.
 In 2019, Yours for Mine also made it onto a couple of monthly playlists I created in Windows Media Player with their tracks "The Angry End" and "My Tomorrow."